Carolines tropical moist forests: Flora

 The natural vegetation of the islands was mostly tropical rain forest, with smaller areas of savanna and scrub, and mangroves along the shore.
 Atoll forests and coastal strand vegetation are found on the atolls.
 The principal forest types on the volcanic islands include lowland forest, montane forest, and cloud forest.
 Cloud forests occur as low as 450 meters on Pohnpei and 300 meters on Kosrae, which makes them some of the lowest-elevation tropical cloud forests in the world.
 The cloud forests are some of Oceania's most species-rich and are high in endemism.
 The islands are sufficiently close to Southeast Asia's diverse forests to allow plants to disperse, while the islands' age and relative isolation allowed plants to evolve into distinct species.

 Humans have altered the islands vegetation, increasing the savanna area, especially in the western islands, with fires, and converting much of the lowland into gardens, fields, and plantations or secondary forest.

 Pohnpei

 Pohnpei is the highest and wettest island, and its vegetation is less degraded than the other islands.

 The native lowland forests are mostly gone.
 There are areas of secondary forest and savanna, and well-preserved mangrove forests and freshwater swamp forests along the coast.
 Steeper slopes are covered in thickets of Hibiscus tiliaceus.
 About a third of Pohnpei is covered with a local silvicultural system of rotating tree gardens.

 Areas of primary montane rain forest and cloud forest still exist in the mountainous center of the island.
-Upland forests are of two main plant associations, a Maesa carolinensis association between 450 and 680 meters elevation, and a Cyathea ponapeana–Pandanus patina on the highest slopes.
+Upland forests are of two main plant associations, a Maesa carolinensis association between 450 and 680 meters elevation, and a Sphaeropteris lunulata–Pandanus patina on the highest slopes.